Richard Shockey – SIP Forum Chairman of the Board – Shockey Consulting

 Chris Wendt – Somos

-Chris is currently a co-chair of the ATIS/SIP Forum IP-NNI Joint Task Force, co-chair of the STI-GA Technical Commitee and follows closely activities in the 3GPP, IETF and W3C.
+Chris is currently a co-chair of the ATIS/SIP Forum IP-NNI Joint Task Force, co-chair of the STI-GA Technical Committee and active in many telecom standards bodies.
 He holds a BS in Music, and a BSEE, and MSEE from Drexel University in Philadelphia.